Avature/git-relativize/README.md

 Testing
 -------

+Install tox and run tests for all environments with it:

+    pip install tox
+    tox

-To run the test, install the testing dependencies and run `nosetests`:
+To run the tests, install the testing dependencies and run `nosetests`:

     (env) pip install -r dev-requirements.txt
     (env) nosetests